ErikBouts/tqa-workshop/README.rst

 When querying for linkbase content (at a higher level of abstraction) we typically query for relationships, and when querying for schema content we typically query for TQA DOM elements.

 After reading this introduction to chapter 5, turn to the exercises of chapter 5.
-In these exercises, querying for relationships is practiced, but querying for taxonomy schema content is practiced as well.
+In these exercises querying for relationships is practiced, but querying for taxonomy schema content is practiced as well.
 Indeed, in the chapter 5 exercises the material of the preceding chapters (especially chapter 4) comes back.
-Chapter 5 is the most important chapter of the TQA workshop (but it cannot be seen in isolation from the preceding chapters), because chapter 5 shows how to use TQA in practice.
+Chapter 5 is the most important chapter of the TQA workshop (but it cannot be seen in isolation from the preceding chapters), because *chapter 5 shows how to use TQA in practice*.

 After doing the exercises of chapter 5, the following should be clear: